lamson/backstage-microsite/docs/apis.md

 sidebar_label: API Overview
 ---

-# APIs

 ## GHE Api

 **Location:** `shared/apis/ghe`

 **Use cases:** Create a pull request in GHE given a list of changes.

-!!! note
-Your component needs to be wrapped with `withGheAuth()` Higher Order Component to use the GHE Client.

-    It also makes sense to provide some limitations on the usage of `createPullRequest`, i.e. don't allow users to create PRs unless there is actual changes to the content.
+> Your component needs to be wrapped with `withGheAuth()` Higher Order Component to use the GHE Client. <br/> It also makes sense to provide some limitations on the usage of `createPullRequest`, i.e. don't allow users to create PRs unless there is actual changes to the content.

-**Example:**
+### Example

 ```javascript
 import React, { FC } from "react";